2005 National League Championship Series: Game 6

-The Astros shook off the effects of their Game 5 loss, and rolled to win their first National League pennant in 44 seasons of existence with a decisive 5–1 win over the Cardinals.
+The Astros were trying to shake off the effects of the loss in Game 5, which was the fifth time in their history that they had lost a close-out game in the NLCS (1980 and 2004 were the other two).
+At the end of the game, it ended with the Astros having won their first National League pennant in 44 seasons of existence with a decisive 5–1 win over the Cardinals.
 The Astros scored a run in the third when the Cardinals' Mark Mulder threw a wild pitch to Craig Biggio with runners on second and third, then Biggio's RBI single scored another.
 Jason Lane's home run in the fourth put them up 3−0.
 Roy Oswalt pitched seven strong innings, allowing only a sacrifice fly to John Rodriguez in the fifth.
 The Astros scored one run in the sixth on Adam Everett's sacrifice bunt off of Jason Marquis and another in the seventh on Morgan Ensberg's RBI single off of Julián Tavárez.
 This was the final game at Busch Stadium (II).
 This would also be the Astros' last postseason win as a member of the NL, as they would get swept in the World Series, move to the AL in 2013, and would not win another postseason game until the 2015 American League Wild Card Game.

 Roy Oswalt was named the series MVP.
 In two starts, he went 2–0 with a 1.29 ERA in fourteen innings.